googlemaps/js-samples/README.md

 ### Run

 1. Set the environment variable `export GOOGLE_MAPS_JS_SAMPLES_KEY=YOUR_KEY`.
-1. Start a server with all samples using `ibazel run serve`.
+1. Start a server with all samples using `bazel run serve` (or `ibazel` for faster live reload)
-1. Start a specific sample with `ibazel run samples/map-simple:devserver` (faster live reload)
+1. Start a specific sample with `bazel run samples/map-simple:devserver` (or `ibazel` for faster live reload)

 ## Inputs and outputs